-While today’s post gets straight to the red wines we tasted at our table, I do want to mention that I am working on posts about some of the panels and sessions, including the rather controversial one with the professional print wine writers.
+While today’s post gets straight to the red wines we tasted at our table (and here’s a link to all of the wines tasted), I do want to mention that I am working on posts about some of the panels and sessions, including the rather controversial one with the professional print wine writers.

 Remember, while there are a few links to websites, you can click on the highlighted @followedbywineryname to go to their twitter page which will link to their website to learn more about these wines.

 And here’s a pro tip: bring an envelope or folder to put the handouts from the red tasting and another from the white tasting to make it easier when you go to write-up the post!
 And wineries, be sure to give us some sort of hand out to help us in the those critical 5 minutes about what’s in our glass, price, twitter handle and more so we don’t need to interrupt you for these details while you are telling us your story.
 Or wineries: be the one to GIVE us a folder with your brand on it and suggest we put all of our notes inside!
 (Because while I brought the folders to the hotel, I didn’t bring them down to the tastings!)